homorunner/mcpmark-notion/tasks/playwright_webarena/shopping_admin/sales_inventory_analysis/description.md

 **Task Requirements:**

-1. To access the Magento Admin panel and begin the analysis, navigate to http://34.143.228.182:7780/admin/ and login with username 'admin' and password 'admin1234'
+1. Login with username 'admin' and password 'admin1234'

 2. To analyze product inventory and identify key items, check all products:
    - Search for all products containing 'Sprite' in their name - count the exact number of results